The Kiss (1988 film): Plot

 In Felice's belongings, Amy uncovers the talisman, along with several artifacts, including Heather's bloodied sunglasses.
 Amy is suspicious of her, and tension begins to mount between them as Felice makes romantic advances on her father.
 One night, Jack goes downstairs after hearing a noise, and is attacked by a wild cat who escapes through the kitchen window; Amy is able to find some solace in her love interest, Terry.
-When Amy confides in him of Felice's mysterious behavior, Terry goes to confront her at her hotel, and stumbles in on her in the midst of a bizarre ritual, after which he is struck by a vehicle and killed, made to appear a suicide.
+When Amy confides in him of Felice's mysterious behavior, Terry goes to confront her at her hotel, and stumbles in on her in the midst of a bizarre ritual, after which he is attacked while driving away in his jeep by the wild cat.
+He was forced to stop and flee the jeep only to be struck by a vehicle and killed, made to appear a suicide.

-Amy goes to her local priest to confide in her fears; the priest tells her that her mother had told him of her relationship with Felice in their childhood, and that she believed Felice was schizophrenic.
+Amy goes to her local priest to confide her fears; the priest tells her that her mother had told him of her relationship with Felice in their childhood, and that she believed Felice was schizophrenic.
 Felice interrupts the meeting; the priest flees and attempts to meet Jack at his office, but is killed by spontaneous combustion by Felice's powers in an elevator.
 Jack leaves to go on a business trip, but is contacted by Brenda before he boards the plane, telling him she had a sample of Felice's blood analyzed by a lab, and that her blood resembles that of a corpse.

 Jack deboards the plane and quickly returns home.
 Upstairs he finds Amy pale and on the verge of death.
 Felice confronts Jack, explaining that Amy is her bloodline, and that in order for her to survive, she must pass on the curse to Amy and live through her blood.
 Felice seduces him, while Amy escapes from the house with Brenda.
 While attempting to escape the backyard, they are attacked by a wild cat, which is revealed to be a therianthropic manifestation of Felice.
 Brenda kills the cat, and Felice attacks Amy, attempting to kiss her and pass on the parasite.